Pachyderm Studios

-Pachyderm Recording Studio is a residential music recording studio located in Cannon Falls, Minnesota, United States, 35.8 mi (57.6 km) southeast of Minneapolis–Saint Paul International Airport.
-It is located in a secluded old-growth forest in rural Minnesota.
+Pachyderm Recording Studios is a residential music recording studio located in Cannon Falls, Minnesota, United States.

+History

 The studio was founded in 1988 by Jim Nickel, Mark Walk and Eric S. Anderson, with acoustic design by Bret Theney of Westlake Audio.
-It boasted the same Neve 8068 recording console that was used in Jimi Hendrix's Electric Lady Studios as well as Studer tape machines.
+Located 35.8 mi (57.6 km) southeast of the Minneapolis–Saint Paul metropolitan area, it is located in a secluded old-growth forest in rural Minnesota.
+The studio featured the same Neve 8068 recording console that was used in Jimi Hendrix's Electric Lady Studios as well as Studer tape machines.
 The house was designed by Herb Bloomberg, architect of Old Log Theatre and founder of the Chanhassen Dinner Theatres.

 The studio went into a decline in the mid-2000s, after original co-owner Jim Nickel sold the property.
 It went into a state of disrepair for many years, though bands occasionally still recorded there.
 It was purchased by engineer John Kuker in 2011 out of foreclosure and remodeled over the next three years.
-Kuker died on February 2, 2015, at the age of 40.
+Kuker died on February 2, 2015, at the age of 40, after which his family took over ownership.

-The studio is currently operational; the home, studio and grounds have been renovated.
-Musicians are able to use and record with the wide variety of musical equipment and guitars that Kuker collected.
+The home, studio and grounds were renovated.
+The studio is managed by longtime Kuker employee Nick Tveitbakk and clients are still able to record with the wide variety of musical equipment and guitars that Kuker collected.